How the Rolling Stones Said Goodbye to the ’60s on ‘Let It Bleed’

 Days after the record's release, the Rolling Stones would play a free concert at the Altamont Speedway in California that ended in a murder in front of the stage.
 Let It Bleed seemed to foretell this in its dark and grim songs.
-There's no escaping the apocalyptic nature of one of the Stones' best albums, and there's no shelter from the storm of discontent the '70s were blowing in.
+There's no escaping the apocalyptic nature of one of the Rolling Stones' best albums, and there's no shelter from the storm of discontent the '70s were blowing in.

 The band began recording the album in February, a couple of months after the release of Beggars Banquet, though they started work on Let It Bleed's centerpiece, "You Can't Always Get What You Want," back in November 1968, right before Beggars Banquet came out.
 And for the next nine months, they toiled in London's Olympic Studios, pulling together some of their best songs for one of their greatest projects and one of the most defining records of the era.

 His eventual replacement, Mick Taylor, was brought in to play guitar on "Country Honk" and "Live With Me."
 Other musicians were juggled throughout the sessions, as well, including keyboardists Nicky Hopkins and Ian Stewart, guitarist Ry Cooder, saxophonist Bobby Keys, Al Kooper, Leon Russell and, most famously, Merry Clayton, who sang the soaring vocal part on "Gimme Shelter."
 Plus, the London Bach Choir was hauled in to add heft to "You Can't Always Get What You Want."

 And it's a brilliant work by a band at its absolute peak.
-The Stones followed Let It Bleed with Sticky Fingers and then Exile on Main Street, two of rock's all-time greatest albums.
+The Rolling Stones followed Let It Bleed with Sticky Fingers and then Exile on Main Street, two of rock's all-time greatest albums.
 The progression from Beggars Banquet up through 1972's Exile charts a band growing into and out of itself.
 Elements of each record find their way into the others, from the bluesy sway that dominates Beggars and appears elsewhere (including on Let It Bleed) to the druggy aftermath of the '60s that seeps into Bleed and completely takes over Exile.
 Let It Bleed is the middle link holding it all together.